Miguna Miguna: Political career

 In September 2012, he terminated his life membership from ODM and announced his candidacy for Governor of Nairobi County in the 2013 gubernatorial election as an independent candidate.
 He later on cancelled his candidacy.
 He launched a sequel to his memoir in February 2013 titled Kidneys for the King: Deforming the Status Quo in Kenya.
-Odinga, on his part, has declined to answer to the claims made in Miguna's books and did not sue Miguna for defamation, although since Odinga has been widely viewed in Kenya as a leading proponent of political reforms, his image could be badly sullied if the claims made in Miguna's book were accepted as true.

 In an act of rejection of his former political boss, Miguna endorsed Uhuru Kenyatta, Odinga's rival, in the 2013 presidential election.
 Kenyatta went on to win the poll, albeit amid accusations made by Odinga that the election was marred by poll fraud.

 In March 2016, Miguna declared that he would be vying for the position of Governor for Nairobi as an independent candidate.
 He unveiled a manifesto in August 2016.
 The manifesto promised visionary leadership based on integrity, clear and progressive transformative policies, programs and a commitment for service delivery, job creation and infrastructure development.
 Although he came in fourth in the 2017 Nairobi gubernatorial elections held on 8 August 2017, Miguna refused to concede defeat.

 In the August 2017 presidential election, Odinga and his supporters alleged that Kenyatta's election victory was a fraud.
 The Supreme Court of Kenya nullified the declaration of Uhuru Kenyatta and William Ruto as validly elected president and Deputy President, respectively.
 The Supreme Court also held that the Independent Electoral and Boundaries Commission (IEBC) had committed numerous illegalities and irregularities and failed to conduct the 8 August 2017 presidential election in strict adherence to the Constitution of Kenya, 2010 and other applicable statues.
 The Court ordered the election repeated within sixty days.
 But it also ordered the IEBC to open its servers and KIEMS kits for a forensic audit before the repeat election.

-High Court of Kenya ruled that the election was not procedurally valid, and another election was held in October.
+The High Court of Kenya ruled that the election was not procedurally valid, and another election was held in October.
 Mr. Odinga boycotted that election, saying it would not be conducted fairly and credibly.

-Kenyatta was declared the winner with 98% of the vote, although the election was marred by irregularities, and people in some areas were not allowed to vote.
+Kenyatta was declared the winner with 98% of the vote.